n4n0byt3/software-design-architecture-assignment/game/README.md

     JsonLinesGameSaveRepository -.implements.-> GameSaveRepository
     ConsoleGameEventMediator -.implements.-> GameEventMediator
 ```
-This diagram visually reinforces the Dependency Inversion Principle,
+The diagram serves as a visual reinforcement of the **Dependency Inversion Principle**,
-showing that infrastructure components depend on abstractions rather than concrete
+showing that infrastructure depends on usecase and domain, usecase depends on domain,
-implementations.
+and domain has no dependencies on either usecase or infrastructure.

+For example, ConsoleOutputAdapter implements the GameOutputPort interface defined
+in the use-case layer, and JsonLinesGameSaveRepository implements the
+GameSaveRepository port.

-## 7. Domain Model Design
+## 6. Domain Model Design

-#### 7.1 Rich Domain Model
+#### 6.1 Rich Domain Model

 Within the domain layer, all the important rules of the game live in classes including
 Game, Board, Player, MoveResult, rule abstractions, dice abstractions and other